 Scam #3: The Beggar Scams in China

-This isn’t always a scam but it still makes me a bit mad.
+This isn’t always a scam but it still makes me a bit unhappy.
 It irks me mostly because I know there are legitimately needy people all over China.
 This is a common scam all across China.
 Sadly, my general rule, especially in tourist areas, is to never give money to beggars.

 Not all beggars deserve this though, so perhaps I should clarify: